danielgtaylor/aglio/README.md

 });

-// Pass custom locals along to the layout, for example
+// Pass custom locals along to the template, for example
 // the following gives templates access to lodash and async options = {
-    themeLayout: '/path/to/my-template.jade',
+    themeTemplate: '/path/to/my-template.jade',
     locals: {
         _: require('lodash'),
         async: require('async')